(no subject)

 Rating: SFW

-My Bookmark Tags: romance, happy ending, getting together, constructed reality, au: modern, domesticity, nature
+My Bookmark Tags: drama, happy ending, au: canon divergence, writing

 Description: